livewire/livewire/docs/actions.md

-Livewire actions are methods on your components that can be triggered by frontend interactions like clicking a button or submitting a form.
+Livewire actions are methods on your component that can be triggered by frontend interactions like clicking a button or submitting a form.
 They provide the developer experience of being able to call a PHP method directly from the browser, allowing you to focus on the logic of your application without getting bogged down writing boilerplate code connecting your application's frontend and backend.

 Let's explore a basic example of calling a `save` action on a `CreatePost` component: